Top Security Questions

 Do you have an access removal policy?

-Yes, every employee whose contract is terminated has physical and logical accesses removed.
+Yes, we have a formal Joiners, Leavers and Movers Procedure which ensures that every employee whose contract is terminated has physical and logical accesses removed.
 Access is also reviewed when needs and roles change.

 Do you log, monitor, and report all security events?

 Yes, and from our providers and vendors.
-We monitor them continuously, depending on the sensitivity the of information.
+We monitor them continuously, depending on the severity of the information.

 Are accesses based on business need, least privilege, and individual accountability?